 While many people going through a divorce expect some level of difficulty when determining how the couple’s assets should be distributed, certain situations present added complexity.
 For example, the following issues, when present, can make it much harder to identify all the assets in question and determine how to distribute them at the conclusion of the divorce:

-If one or both spouses own and operate a business, a forensic accountant may be necessary to determine the value of the business.
+If one or both spouses own and operate a business, a forensic accountant may be necessary to determine its value.
 However, how an accountant values a business can have a major impact on the ultimate valuation.
 Thus, it is important to work with an experienced attorney handling complex property division divorces.
 That way, your attorney will understand the different valuation methods and advocate for the method that favors your position.
 If a couple jointly owns a business, it may be in both parties’ interest to sell it before the divorce is final.
 This too, however, requires that an accountant value the business.

 Real Estate Holdings